History of large numbers: Modern use of large finite numbers

 Far larger finite numbers than any of these occur in modern mathematics.
 For instance, Graham's number is too large to reasonably express using exponentiation or even tetration.
 For more about modern usage for large numbers, see Large numbers.
 To handle these numbers, new notations are created and used.
 There is a large community of mathematicians dedicated to naming large numbers.
-Currently, the largest number named by a professional mathematician is Rayo's number, and the largest (well-defined) number named by any mathematicians is Large Number Garden Number.
+Rayo's number has been claimed to be the largest named number.

 Infinity

 The ultimate in large numbers was, until recently, the concept of infinity, a number defined by being greater than any finite number, and used in the mathematical theory of limits.

 However, since the 19th century, mathematicians have studied transfinite numbers, numbers which are not only greater than any finite number, but also, from the viewpoint of set theory, larger than the traditional concept of infinity.
 Of these transfinite numbers, perhaps the most extraordinary, and arguably, if they exist, "largest", are the large cardinals.
-The concept of transfinite numbers, however, was first considered by Indian Jaina mathematicians as far back as 400 BC.